30 Emerging 2020 Travel Destinations

 Amanda Mouttaki // Maroc Mama

-Kyrgyzstan is the kind of place that you might suppose is best reserved for hearty adventurers.
+Kyrgyzstan is the kind of 2020 travel destination that you might suppose is best reserved for hearty adventurers.
 And you'd be half right: adventure IS practically the middle name of this Central Asian country.
 But if Kyrgyzstan had a different first name, it'd be simply "culture."
 The traditions of the Silk Road are still alive and well here, and you don't need to spend weeks hiking remote mountainsides to access that culture thanks to the remarkable programs of the Kyrgyz Community Based Tourism Association.
 On the other hand, if you're even the least bit interested in hiking, you'd be crazy to pass up some of the most beautiful trails on the planet.

 When to Visit: Northern Kyrgyzstan - June to September; Southern Kyrgyzstan - March to October